iturdikulov/notes/Learning.md

 large software list, which I use for my work and personal life.
 In fact this is sort of my tools list.

+## Other

+[[My_productivity_workflow|My productivity workflow]] is about how I manage my time, tasks, etc. It's very useful to learn how to manage your time and tasks better.

 ## Art

 [[Art]] is a great way to express my thoughts in easy to understand form.
 Art